5 Critical Warning Signs Your Kid Is Abusing

 Addicts often lack a conscience, interested only in satisfying the craving.
 Stealing objects from home is a common practice.
 There’s little chance of getting caught, and if the family silverware is tucked away in the basement, you won’t even notice it’s gone for months, if ever.

-Family heirlooms, expensive jewelry, collectables – all can easily be converted to cash used to buy destructive substances like meth, heroin, alcohol, opioids, and other dangerous substances.
+Family heirlooms, expensive jewelry, collectibles – all can easily be converted to cash used to buy destructive substances like meth, heroin, alcohol, opioids, and other dangerous substances.
 In fact, your child can buy drugs anywhere.
 All they need is cash, and your valuables are cash equivalents on the street.

 Look for unexplained missing items in your home.
 Check the family jewels.